-- 1. In the agency problems context of Indian corporate sector, which of the one is a more correct statement about the following three firms Indian Oil Corporation Limited (IOC), Larsen & Toubro Limited (L&T), and Reliance Industries Limited (RIL): - a) The agency issues faced by IOC and RIL would be similar compared to one faced by L&T - b) The agency issues faced by IOC and L&T would be similar compared to one faced by RIL - c) The agency issues faced by L&T and RIL would be similar compared to one faced by IOC - d) None of the above - 2.
-Around 26.5% of Mahindra & Mahindra Limited is held by the promoter business group i.e., Keshub Mahindra Group.
-Mahindra & Mahindra Financial Services Limited, is a subsidiary of Mahindra & Mahindra Limited with over 60% stake being held by the parent firm, Mahindra & Mahindra Limited.
+- 1. In the agency problems context of Indian corporate sector, which of the one is a more correct statement about the following three firms Indian Oil Corporation Limited (IOC), Larsen & Toubro Limited (L&T), and Reliance Industries Limited (RIL): - a) The agency issues faced by IOC, RIL and L&T would be similar - b) The agency issues faced by IOC and RIL would be similar compared to one faced by L&T - c) The agency issues faced by IOC and L&T would be similar compared to one faced by RIL - d) The agency issues faced by L&T and RIL would be similar compared to one faced by IOC - e) None of the above

+2. Around 26.5% of Mahindra & Mahindra Limited is held by the promoter business group i.e., Keshub Mahindra Group.
+Mahindra & Mahindra Financial Services Limited is a subsidiary of Mahindra & Mahindra Limited with over 60% stake being held by the parent firm, Mahindra & Mahindra Limited.